Sunday, February 23, 2025

 What is your story?

-At this time, a roll of 36 exposures cost about $40 per roll delivered.
-I have to buy from shops in Japan through order houses.
+At this time, a roll of 36 exposures cost between $20 to $40 per roll.
+I have to buy Fuji from shops in Japan through order houses.
 Development and scanning is a minimum of $25 per roll.
 The film plus the dev/scan makes each press of the shutter release about $2 each.
-In the last year, I have processed 28 rolls of film.
-Do the math.
+In the last year, I have processed 30+ rolls of film.
+The math?
+Film is expensive, feeding four cameras is a lot.
+I’m just using the F6 now and the F3 is when I get in a mood, it’s a good mood.

 I love film photography.